 A. The Code applies to the on-campus conduct of all students.
 The Code also applies to off-campus conduct of students that, in the University’s judgment, involves or affects the University or other members of the University community, such as conduct in connection with:

 1. Academic work or other University-related educational activities and experiences, such as class projects, field trips, study abroad, student teaching, or internships;

 2. Activities sponsored, conducted, or authorized by the University or its student organizations;

 3. Activities that cause or threaten harm to the health, safety, well-being, or property of the University or members of the University community, including the student him- or herself; or

 4. Activities that unreasonably disturb the peace and privacy of the student’s neighbors when living off-campus.

 B. The Code applies to conduct by a student while a student, even if it occurs outside of an academic term or when the student is not otherwise enrolled at the University and even if the University does not learn of such conduct until after the student graduates, withdraws, takes leave, or is otherwise absent from the University.

 C. Students also continue to be subject to federal, state, and local laws while at the University.
 While those laws are separate and independent from the Code and impose different standards, violations of them may also constitute violations of the Code.
-In such instances, the University may take action under the Code independently of any other legal proceeding involving the same conduct and may impose consequences for violation of the Code even if such other proceeding is not yet resolved or is resolved in the student’s favor.
+In such instances, the University may take action under the Code independent of any other legal proceeding involving the same conduct and may impose consequences for violation of the Code even if such other proceeding is not yet resolved or is resolved in the student’s favor.